artm/ExploTest/README.md

 unity agnostic, which means I don't need "adaptor" classes to plug into unity's log widget.

-There are some other seemingly consmetic, but conceptually inspired differences which I'll describe later.
-Maybe.
+There are some other seemingly consmetic, but in truth conceptual, differences which aren't described here.

 # Using the framework